How to Centralize Content Marketing Analytics

 If you don’t know where you want to go, it’s impossible to find a way to get there.
 Guesswork isn’t an option.

 Before you look for a centralized analytics solution, decide what metrics you need to measure.
-As my colleague, Brad Wikstrom advises, “not all metrics need to be actionable.”
+As my former colleague, Brad Wikstrom advises, “not all metrics need to be actionable.”

 But you do, however, need to plan for scale when you set your analytics goals.
 Look at where you want to be one, five, or even ten years from now.
 Shop for a solution that will expand to accommodate the metrics you’ll need to measure both now and in the future.